The Women

 She believes ProWomanProLife represents a chance to bring a new voice to the issue of abortion in Canada, by raising grassroots awareness and not by forcing legislative change.
 “Trying to use laws or courts to change people’s minds about this is not only ineffective, but actively harmful, in that it polarizes society and rewards extremism,” she says.

-She is currently working on another Masters, this time in public administration.
-Her thesis examines public funding mechanisms for health care.
-Rebecca also works as a social policy analyst, and is the mother of three small boys.
+She has finished another Masters, this time in public administration.
+Her thesis examined public funding mechanisms for health care.
+Today Rebecca has finished a PhD in military history, and is the mother of three boys.

 _____________________________________